Gacrux: Nomenclature

 γ Crucis (Latinised to Gamma Crucis) is the star's Bayer designation.
-Since Gacrux is at roughly −60° declination.
-It was known to the ancient Greeks and Romans, but oddly in the era lacked a traditional name, and was visible north of 40° latitude due to the precession of equinoxes.
+Gacrux is currently at roughly 60° south declination.
+It was known and visible to the ancient Greeks and Romans as it was visible north of 40° latitude because of the precession of equinoxes.
+Oddly, it lacked a traditional name.
 The astronomer Ptolemy counted it as part of the constellation of Centaurus.
-The historical name Gacrux was coined by astronomer Elijah Hinsdale Burritt (1794-1838).
+The name Gacrux was coined by astronomer Elijah Hinsdale Burritt (1794-1838) as a contraction of the Bayer designation.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Gacrux for this star.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Gacrux for this star.